Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Experiments

 During the testing phase, augmentation methods suitable for each case, TTA, MCDO, and TTMA, were applied to the test data using the same parameters used during the training process.
 For TTA, affine augmentation was applied to the test data.
 For MCDO, drop-out was applied to the trained network on fully connected layers with a drop-out probability of 0.5.
 For TTMA, mixup augmentation with $\alpha=0.2$ was applied to the test data, where the number of selected training data for each class to compute the mixup was set to $K=30$.
 This resulted in $MK=210$ mixup augmented test data per one original test data.

-A Wide Residual Network (WRN-28-10) model~\citep{Zagoruyko2016} was trained on the CIFAR-100 dataset for 200 epochs using a mini-batch size of 256.
+\textbf{CIFAR-100:} A Wide Residual Network (WRN-28-10) model~\citep{Zagoruyko2016} was trained on the training set for 200 epochs using a mini-batch size of 256.
 The initial learning rate was set to 0.1 and was decreased by 5 after 60, 120, and 160 epochs.
-To improve the performance of the model, both affine and mixup data augmentation were applied during the training process.
-Additionally, drop-out was applied on fully connected layers.
+Both affine and mixup data augmentation were applied during the training process.
 The affine data augmentation included random cropping with a square size of 32, a random horizontal flip, a random rotation between -45 and 45 degrees, a random translation with shift rates of (0.1,0.1), and a random scaling with a factor of 1 to 1.2.
 In mixup augmentation, the mixup hyper-parameter $\alpha$ was set to 0.2.
 The drop-out probability for fully connected layers was set to 0.3.

 During the testing phase, augmentation methods suitable for each case, TTA, MCDO, and TTMA, were applied to the test data using the same parameters used during the training process.
 For TTA, affine augmentation was applied to the test data.
 For MCDO, drop-out was applied to the trained network on fully connected layers with a drop-out probability of 0.3.
 For TTMA, mixup augmentation with $\alpha=0.2$ was applied to the test data, where the number of selected training data for each class to compute the mixup was set to $K=10$.
 This resulted in $MK=1,000$ mixup augmented test data per original test data.
-These experiments were run on eight NVIDIA RTX 2080 Ti GPU machines using PyTorch.